dsteadman/blog/source/resume/index.markdown

 comments: true
 sharing: true
 displaydate: false
+displaytitle: false
 footer: true
 ---

 ### About Me

 <p class="squat">I am a self-taught web developer with nearly four years of agency and freelance experience.
 I prefer working in Ruby on Rails, however I also have extensive experience with Drupal, Wordpress and some experience with Django.</p>
+### Where I'm Headed
+<p class="squat">I'm interested primarily in Rails as an API and moving front-end to the client with frameworks such as Angular, Ember and Meteor</p>

 ## Technology
 * **Servers:** Nginx, Apache, Thin